 Speaking to your neighbours

-No one likes being taken by surprise.
-An informal chat about the nature and duration of work well before you begin work can create goodwill and opens lines of communication should there be issues later on.
+An informal chat about the nature and duration of work well before you begin work can create goodwill and opens lines of communication with your neighbours.

 Planning permission

-Some alteration and extension projects can be undertaken without the need for planning permission and are referred to as permitted development rights.
-Read more about the planning process here, and visit the Council webpage on applying for planning permission here.
+Some alteration and extension projects can be undertaken without the need for planning permission.
+These are referred to as permitted development rights.
+Read more about applying for planning permission here.

 Your budget